 - Payroll processing

 - Benefits administration

 - Regulatory compliance

 - Tax filings

-International PEOs act as a company’s outsourced HR department so internal teams have more time to focus on their core tasks.
+PEOs act as a company’s outsourced HR department so that internal teams have more time to focus on their core tasks.

 A PEO is a partner company and not the employer of your workforce.
-This means that working with an international PEO relieves you of HR-related responsibilities, but your company is still held accountable for both legal and day-to-day operations—including registering your business where you hire talent.
+This means that working with a PEO relieves you of HR-related responsibilities, but your company is still held accountable for both legal and day-to-day operations—including registering your business where you hire talent.

 - Locality-specific onboarding

 If your goal is to quickly and compliantly hire top talent no matter where they’re located, an EOR partner gives you the flexibility to easily enter nearly any market—no business registration required.